-Prior to joining our Foundation in 2015, Shelly held many positions with UF Health Leesburg Hospital, part of UF Health Central Florida which is the parent organization of our hospital.
-She worked in many areas: Wellness Center, Acute Rehab, Human Resources and with the UF Health Leesburg Hospital Foundation in public relations and marketing.
-When she was offered to chance to join our Foundation, she felt a renewed spirit and embraced the opportunity to develop and grow.
-She is the office coordinator and Board liaison and focuses now on donor development and the many projects and events of the Foundation.
+Prior to joining our Foundation in 2015, Shelly held many positions with UF Health Leesburg Hospital, part of UF Health Central Florida.
+She worked in many areas including acute rehabilitation, human resources, public relations, and with the UF Health Leesburg Hospital Foundation.
+When she was offered the chance to join our Foundation, she felt a renewed spirit and embraced the opportunity to develop and grow.
+She is the office coordinator and board liaison and focuses now on donor development and the many projects and events of the Foundation.
 As such she enjoys meeting and learning about people and helping to make a difference in others' lives and our community.